Not motivated to work: Midlife Career Solutions That Actually Help

 Common underlying barriers are limiting beliefs, pessimism, resistance to putting ourselves first, confidence, or being too busy.
 Sometimes, these are the real things that are holding us back in life.

-There is a way forward - but it will take effort.
+I can assure you there is a way forward - but it will take action.

 It might mean having to temporarily set aside any fears.